 Criminal Psychology 2 - Criminal Minds – PSYC10003

-Further explore issues discussed in Criminal Psychology Psychopathic Minds and examine psychological models related to criminology.
+Identify the characteristics of the criminal mind.
+Investigate issues discussed in Criminal Psychology Psychopathic Minds and examine psychological models related to criminology.
+45 hours.

 Developmental Psychology – PSYCSS271